George Buddy Król

 I thought little of it.
 Garry also bade me goodbye.

 By the time I'd left my shower room, Keiths was lying on my couch in a sleeping bag.
 I was amazed how fast he'd fallen asleep.
+I lay in my double bed for only a few minutes when I lost consciousness.

 "George, we'll be over in ten minutes," Michael announced.